Nausheen Shah: Career

 Shah's career began with modeling.
 She has appeared in popular TV advertisements for companies such as Warid Telecom, Habib Bank and First Women's Bank.

-She later started acting and appeared in popular television drama serials such as Shaista Shaista, Mannchalay, Rehaai and Pani Jaisa Piyar.
+She later appeared in popular television drama serials such as Shaista Shaista, Mannchalay, Rehaai and Pani Jaisa Piyar.
 Shah will make her film debut in the upcoming Jhol, in which she will play the character of Chandani (wife of Ali Azmat's character).